odewahn/docker-jumpstart/README.md

 # Docker Jumpstart, by Andrew Odewahn

 This is the source for the Docker Jumpstart, a short guide by Andrew Odewahn from [O'Reilly Media](http://www.oreilly.com/) to help you get get up and running with [Docker](https://www.docker.com/).
-It's table of contents is:
+Its table of contents is:

 * [Introduction](content/introduction.md).
 A basic intro about what Docker is and isn't.
 * [boot2docker](content/boot2docker.md).
 How to get Docker running on Mac or Windows.